junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 Find new genetic algorithm that avoids concentration of many individuals around sharp peaks of high fitness but detects broad regions of param space containing a group of individuals with high average fitness level and small variance of individual fitness values.

 So we need a new sharing function that penalizes clusters with: large variance of individual fitness values and too many solutions concentrated inside too small a region.
-All individuals in a given cluster $c$ share the same fitness value.
+All individuals in a given cluster $$c$$ share the same fitness value.

 $$s_{f}(i)=\overline{f_{c}}-\left(\frac{N_{c}}{N_{a v}}+\frac{1-r_{d}}{r_{d}}\right) \sigma\left(f_{c}\right) \quad \forall x_{i} \in C_{c} \tag {11.2}$$